aqueller/hello-world/README.md

 # hello-world
 Tutorial project

-Practice repository for creating a Hello World C++ project
+Practice repository for creating Hello World projects in Java and C++